angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 Use `computed()` for derived data that doesn’t need to be overridden, while `linkedSignal()` is best for state that should reset based on specific dependencies.

-## Best Practices for Using LinkedSignal
+## Best Practices for Using Linked Signal

-Here are some tips for using `linkedSignal` effectively:
+Here are some tips for using `linkedSignal()` effectively:

 - **Keep Computation Functions Simple**: Avoid complex calculations in the `computation` function to prevent cyclic dependencies and make your code easier to understand.
+  If the computation somehow led to a cyclic read of itself, the execution will stop with the following error: ["Detected cycle in computations."](https://github.com/angular/angular/blob/7d0ba0cac85220cbbe4044667a51e5b95512f5d6/packages/core/primitives/signals/src/computed.ts#L114)
-- **Use for Resetting Patterns**: `linkedSignal` is ideal for cases where you need to reset a state based on a particular signal, like clearing a form field when a new item is selected.
+- **Use for Resetting Patterns**: `linkedSignal()` is ideal for cases where you need to reset a state based on a particular signal, like clearing a form field when a new item is selected.
+  If you don't need a reset functionality, you should rather use `computed()`.
-- **Consider Effects for Multiple Updates**: If you need multiple signals to react to a single change, using `effect()` might be clearer and more efficient than creating multiple instances of `linkedSignal`.
+- **Consider Effects for Multiple Updates**: If you need multiple signals to react to a single change, using `effect()` might be clearer and more efficient than creating multiple instances of signals created by `linkedSignal()`.

 ## Conclusion

-The `linkedSignal` feature in Angular 19 provides a practical solution for managing state that needs to stay in sync with other signals.
+The Linked Signal feature in Angular 19 provides a practical solution for managing state that needs to stay in sync with other signals.
 It fills a gap between `signal()` and `computed()`, giving you a new way to handle complex, reactive frontends where state synchronization is essential.
-Try out `linkedSignal` in your Angular projects to see how it can simplify your state management.
+Try out `linkedSignal()` in your Angular projects to see how it can simplify your state management.
 Please keep in mind that this API is still experimental and could drastically change based on community feedback.

 <hr>